Avenged Sevenfold: Musical style and influences

-On Avenged Sevenfold's third album City of Evil, the band chose to outright abandon the metalcore genre, creating a "sleazy" sound consistent with hard rock, heavy metal, and progressive metal.
+On Avenged Sevenfold's third album City of Evil, the band chose to outright abandon the metalcore genre, creating a sound consistent with hard rock, heavy metal, and progressive metal.
 Sanders drew influence from European power metal for his vocals during this time.
-Avenged Sevenfold's self-titled album experiments with an even wider array of musical genres than that from City of Evil, most notably in "Dear God", which shows a country style and "A Little Piece of Heaven", which is circled within the influence of Broadway show tunes, using primarily brass instruments and stringed orchestra to take over most of the role of the lead and rhythm guitar.
+Avenged Sevenfold's self-titled album experiments with an even wider array of musical genres than that from City of Evil, most notably in "Dear God", which shows a country style, and "A Little Piece of Heaven", which is circled within the influence of Broadway show tunes, using primarily brass instruments and stringed orchestra to take over most of the role of the lead and rhythm guitar.
 Nightmare contains further deviations, including a piano ballad called "Fiction", progressive metal-oriented track "Save Me" and a heavy metal sound with extreme vocals and heavier instrumentation on "God Hates Us".
 The band's sixth studio album Hail to the King shows more of a classic metal sound and a riff-oriented approach.
+Loudwire stated that the band "went full dad rock" during this time.
 On their seventh album The Stage, the band explores further into progressive metal, blending it with elements of thrash metal.
-Their eighth album, Life Is But a Dream... shows the band taking on more of an avant-garde metal sound.
+Their eighth album, Life Is But a Dream..., shows the band taking on more of an avant-garde metal sound.

+A hallmark of the band's sound throughout its career is the dual guitar leads frequently played by Synyster Gates and Zacky Vengeance.
+According to the latter musician: "When it comes to our dueling guitars, we choose notes in a way that I've never heard other bands do it.
+I think on some of our earlier albums the harmonies are more straightforward.
+But as we've grown over the past three albums they've become much more defined.
+They intertwine in a way that isn't typical."
+Zacky Vengeance believes his playing style is "more raw" and Synyster Gates' style is "a little more refined".
+Synyster Gates' guitar playing style draws influence from jazz and classical music.
+He studied jazz guitar at GIT.
+He said: "I was in love with metal and jazz, though what I studied was more fusion-oriented, actually.
+And then I also did a lot of traditional, old-school bebop jazz–type stuff."
+His guitar solos typically employ sweep picking and shredding.
+Later releases saw him employing slower, more melodic solo lines.
+He said: "Some people will basically just shred all over everything, even a ballad.
+I'm glad I wasn't born with that genetic chip—the need to just wheedle-whee all over the place."